KOSASIH/InterFarmatica/README.md

 ### How to run the project

-Certainly!
 Here are instructions for running the InterFarmatica project on a local machine for development and testing purposes, as well as guidelines for deploying the project in a production environment:

 **Running InterFarmatica Locally (Development and Testing)**